-In this course the students will examine the evolution and history of the discipline of pharmacy as well as concepts of ancient and modern medicine.
-Will discuss issues related to professional ethics and the role of a Pharmacy Technician with functions.
-The student will apply basic concepts in the classification of pharmaceutical products, dosage forms, routes of administration and reading pharmaceutical abbreviations.
-Also, will discuss federal and states pharmacy laws, identify the parts of a prescription or medical order and labeling.
+In this course, students will examine the evolution and history of the discipline of pharmacy, as well as concepts of ancient and modern medicine.
+They will discuss topics related to professional ethics and the role of the pharmacy technician on duty.
+Students will apply basic concepts in the process of pharmaceutical products classification process, dosage forms, administration routes, pharmaceutical abbreviation reading, and the parts of a prescription or medical order.
+Additionally, they will analyze pharmacy federal and state legislation.